CampaignLab/data-pipeline/README.md

 * 2. Write a small description of which dataset you are trying to transform and create a schema for.
 * 3. Open a Pull Request (create a branch with an appropriate name) when you're finished

+### Formatting

+* We need to make sure we format similar fields between datasources in the same way.

+* For now, the standardization should follow:

+* Timestamp fields: 2015-06-30T22:30:00.000Z

 ### What is a schema?

 * A schema in this case is basically just a JSON (JavaScript Object Notation) that *describes* the *structure* and *format* of the dataset.